HCC7952889662/SSTA_Learning/README.md

 # SSTA_Learning_Project
-### This repostory is for SSTA team in EE595 at University of Southern California.
+### This project is for SSTA team in EE595 at University of Southern California.

 ## Members and Collaborative Team
 Project Instructors: Shahin Nazarian and Mohammad Saeed Abrishami